Sign up for Funding Circle newsletter!

 Funding Circle loans, on the other hand, are ideal for small business owners who may need help getting started.
 The application process takes just 10 minutes, and you can get a decision in as little as 24 hours after document submission.
-If you’re approved, you may be eligible to borrow anywhere from $25,000 to $500,000 for a period of six months to five years.
-We offer fixed interest rates starting at 4.99%, and there are no hidden fees or prepayment penalties — just a one-time origination fee if you accept the loan.
+If you’re approved, you may be eligible to borrow for a period of six months to five years.
+We offer fixed interest rates, and there are no hidden fees or prepayment penalties — just a one-time origination fee if you accept the loan.
 So, if your business takes off in the first year, you can pay off your loan early with no financial setback.

 When you’re starting a new business, financing can give you the freedom to focus on growing your operation instead of worrying about staying afloat.
 If you think a Funding Circle term loan could help your business thrive, learn more about what we offer or compare your options.

 Paige Smith is a Content Marketing Writer and Senior Contributing Writer at Funding Circle.
 She has a bachelor's degree in English Literature from Cal Poly San Luis Obispo, and specializes in writing about the intersection of business, finance, and tech.
 Paige has written for a number of B2B industry leaders, including fintech companies, small business lenders, and business credit resource sites.